Changes

 Paddy, a former resident who moved away in the 1970's had written to me and, as well as making some nice comments about her "virtual" return to the village, asked about the current situation of some of the things she remembers.
 This, and similar enquiries from others, prompted me to prepare this page, especially for those who remember Bagshot a few years ago.
 Please use the message pad below to add your memories or question.

 Waterers Nurseries has closed.
 It was taken over by Notcutt's and for many years traded as Notcutt's Garden Centre and Waterer's Nurseries.
 But Notcutts decided to consolidate their nursery activities elsewhere, leaving Bagshot as just a sales centre.
-The little wooden building that used to be the sales point is now used as office/store and a huge new covered sales area has been built behind it.
-I understand that much of the nursery land has been sold off for houseing development.
+The little wooden building that used to be the sales point became an office/store and a huge new covered sales area been built behind it.
+But Notcutts progressively pulled out of the whole site as described below.

 Pantiles closed in 2007 to be demolished and replaced with sheltered retirement housing.
 In latter years Pantiles night club had become a bit quieter than it used to be - that may in part have been due to better soundproofing, but I understand that trade had been diminishing as 'night life' in Camberley increased.
 The owners had rebuilt an old tythe barn next door and used it as a restaurant.
 A separate page discusses the former Tennis Club and Swimming Pool (both of which are long since gone) and the Badminton Hall that went at the same time as Pantiles.